ethangclark/r2v/README.md

 In other words, if you define `get x()` in your observable, `setX()` will also be generated, but will throw an error if you call it.
 If you define `setX()` yourself, `setX()` will work how you defined it, and not throw an error.

-## To investigate
+## To investigate / TODO

-fetch-by-referencing
-TODO: fork mobx-utils to get rid of annoying "invoking a computedFn from outside an reactive context won't be memoized, unless keepAlive is set" console.error
+- Fork mobx-utils to get rid of annoying "invoking a computedFn from outside an reactive context won't be memoized, unless keepAlive is set" console.error
+- Only set setters for non-function values

+- Think through "boxed" value approach... would we want to support a flow for this?
+    - Answer: we can mention it, but don't add an official flow.
+Make them make what they are doing super explicit (including writing their own setter)
+        - value setter magic is plenty